 After six years at the head of HP, during which time the company split into four entities, Meg Whitman has announced that her work there is done: the business is better and more agile.
 She's stepping down as CEO of HP Enterprise this coming February.
 She does plan to retain her non-executive chair role (Computing).

-This CyberWire look back at the Week that Was discusses events affecting Australia, Canada, the European Union, Japan, the Philippines, Russia, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting Australia, Canada, European Union, Japan, Philippines, Russia, United Kingdom, United States.

 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.